If someone told you to warm up your resin printer, you might be wondering why that would ever be necessary.

 Heating the vat directly is likely a better option than heating the chamber, as it is more likely that the resin will actually take on your desired temperature, as opposed to just the air being heated around it.

-If you are already using one of these belts to make beer, please don’t stop making beer!
+already using one of these belts to make beer, please don’t stop making beer!
 Just buy another belt.

 IV.
 Bonus content